 Unless you want to keep working forever, you’ve got to learn how to save more today for your retirement tomorrow.
-According to a Fidelity study, 55% of Americans are at risk of not being able to afford essential living expenses in retirement, such as housing, health care and food.
+Many Americans are at risk of not being able to afford essential living expenses in retirement, such as housing, health care and food.

 Do you believe that Social Security will be enough for you to live on in retirement?
 No way, not any day.
 So the only rational alternative is this: If you don’t save for retirement, you just keep working until you can’t anymore.
 A lot of people will make that choice.

 When you think about it, retirement is a very modern concept that has only existed in the world for really the last 140 years.
 It used to be all through human history that people just worked until they gave out.
 Boy, that doesn’t sound fun to me!
 I’d like to be able to just hang out when I don’t want to work anymore.

 Clark’s Favorite Way for You to Get Started Saving